FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

+In~\cref{tab:combine_agat}, we present the results of combining FullLoRA with the AGAT method~\cite{wu2022towards}, an attention-guided tokens discarding approach designed to accelerate the speed of adversarial training.
+Comparing our FullLoRA with the AGAT method, it is evident that our FullLoRA achieves significantly higher model robustness than the AGAT method, using only about 5\% of the training parameters during adversarial finetuning.
+Furthermore, in~\cref{tab:combine_with_agat}, we also compare the results of the FullLoRA and LoRA methods when combined with the AGAT method, respectively.
+It is clear that our FullLoRA also achieves noticeably higher robustness than LoRA, fully demonstrating the superiority of our approach.

-Additionally, we also combine our FullLoRA-AT with other methods aimed at enhancing the performance of adversarial robustness.
-As shown in~\cref{tab:combine_performance}, when combined with MART~\cite{wang2020improving} and PRM~\cite{mo2022when}, our FullLoRA-AT method still significantly outperforms the LoRA method in terms of model robustness across different datasets.
+Additionally, we also combine our FullLoRA with other advanced methods aimed at enhancing the robustness of adversarial robustness.
+As shown in~\cref{tab:combine_performance}, when combined with MART~\cite{wang2020improving} and PRM~\cite{mo2022when}, our FullLoRA method still significantly outperforms the LoRA method in terms of model robustness across different datasets.

+In summary, when combined with different advanced adversarial training methods, our FullLoRA consistently achieves higher model robustness on various datasets compared to the LoRA method, demonstrating the broad applicability of our proposed FullLoRA method.